Course Information for

 Chapter 6 was updated in November 2020.

-Chapter 10, updated April 2016, is a revised and expanded version (still not quite complete) of what was previously Chapter 5.
+Chapter 10, updated in April 2022, is a revised and expanded version of what was previously Chapter 5.

 Chapter 1.
 Introduction and Overview, 30 pages (Fall 1997).